Hawaii 2

 Hawaii 2 (previously Birch Island) is a 6 acre private island in St. George Lake, Liberty, Maine, United States.
 Previously used as de facto public land, in 2014 the island was purchased by Cards Against Humanity LLC as part of a fundraiser for the Sunlight Foundation.
 After licensing the island for use by those who contributed to the campaign, the town of Liberty threatened the games company with hundreds of millions in fines for code violations.

-Pre-2014
+History

-Prior to Cards Against Humanity's 2014 purchase, the Bedke/Fox Family Trust owned Birch Island and allowed it to be used by the public.
+The Bedke/Fox Family Trust owned Birch Island and allowed the public to use it.
 Since the early 1980s, locals had used the location to picnic, swim, camp, and vacation.

-2014 purchase

 In 2012, Cards Against Humanity LLC fundraised for the Wikimedia Foundation.
-In the company's announcement of this, they joked that the company could have bought a private island instead (Little Monkey Caye in the Monkey River, Belize).
-For their 2014 fundraiser, the company brainstormed what gifts could be sent via first-class mail, weigh less than 2 oz, measure within 11.5 × 6 in, and be "really flexible".
+For their 2014 fundraiser, the company brainstormed what gifts could be sent via first-class mail, weigh less than 2 oz, measure within 11.5 × 6 in, and be flexible.
 Remembering their 2012 joke, Cards Against Humanity liaised with the CBRE Group to buy a private island.